What IS the difference between marketing and sales content?

 - Conversation and Communication Support — examples include inventories of emails, questions to ask, answers to customer questions and many others listed here

 - Conversations are content.
-As such, key conversations are best designed and tested in a manner similar to testing content.
+Key conversations are best designed and tested in a manner similar to testing content.
 Then they can be applied universally by the sales organization

 - This approach helps discover the deeper insights required, as well as identifies required visual and other communication support assets